A LITTLE BIT OF LATELY

 But even worse, I thought the lifestyle I was living was healthy, meaningful and fulfilling because it was filled with such unique experiences, self-discovery, easy paychecks, incredible stories, game-changing people, and countless passport stamps.
 I mean, isn’t that what life is about?
 Isn’t that living?

-But despite the fact that traveling has this cognition attached to it of being the ultimate life experience — I couldn’t help but feel like for these past few years, I was blowing in the wind and unsure of which direction I was supposed to be facing.
-I finally realized that the life I was living was far from healthy, nor was it truly fulfilling.
+Although traveling has this cognition attached to it of being the ultimate life experience — I couldn’t help but feel like for these past few years, I was blowing in the wind and unsure of which direction I was supposed to be facing.
+I finally realized that the life I was living was far from healthy, nor was it genuinely fulfilling.
 And I can guarantee that anyone who has traveled for an extended period of time, they at some point have felt the same, whether they admit it or not.

 Now, I’d be downright lying if I said I wasn’t going to leave America ever again, as there is still SO much ground I haven’t covered and SO many places I want to re-discover.
 But mostly, when it comes to “where I’m going next” (because so many people seem to be asking), I want to see more of my own country (oh hey again, America) with this fresh perspective I had gained from traveling elsewhere.